 Action # Title Description Total Funds Contributing 3.1 SARB Referrals To work with other local agencies to increase pupil attendance, mental wellness, and parent involvement and help.
-Agencies include, Sierra County Sheriff's Department, Probation, District Attorney, Behavioral Health, Counselors, Child Protective Services, Superintendent, and Site Administrators. \$500.00 No 3.2 Strategic Planning The school district has hired an individual to provide support and direction to provide strategic planning for the school district to help with direction on priorities set by stakeholders to improve the district as a whole. \$15,000.00 No
+Agencies include, Sierra County Sheriff's Department, Probation, District Attorney, Behavioral Health, Counselors, Child Protective Services, Superintendent, and Site Administrators. \$500.00 No 3.2 Strategic Planning The school district has hired an individual to provide support and direction to provide strategic planning for the school district to help with direction on priorities set by stakeholders to improve the district as a whole. \$10,000.00 No

 Action # Title Description Total Funds Contributing 3.3 Parent Surveys The district will have surveys sent out to help with strategic planning, as well as stakeholder meetings.
-Surveys are also sent out by ELL coordinator to ELL families. \$1,000.00 No 3.4 Four Year Planning Four year planning will be provided by both high school sites in the district for students and parents. \$1,000.00 No 3.5 Foster Youth Liaison The district is hiring a part time liaison to provide proper services for foster youth in our district. \$20,000.00 No
+Surveys are also sent out by ELL coordinator to ELL families. \$1,000.00 No 3.4 Four Year Planning Four year planning will be provided by both high school sites in the district for students and parents. \$500.00 No 3.5 Foster Youth Liaison Fund a portion of the Foster Youth Liaison position to provide services for Foster youth in our district. \$25,000.00 Yes

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]